AlexALX/ScreenshotGrab/README.md

 * Create screenshots from screen or window.
 * Save screenshots in PNG/JPG/BMP/GIF formats.
 * Edit screenshots via system editor (paint) or specify your own.
-* Upload screenshots to imgur service or own server (php script included).
+* Upload screenshots to imgur/fastpic service or own server (php script included).
 * History of events.
 * Some customization settings.